nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 **Target user profile**:

+* TA in charge of tutorial groups
-* has a need to manage a significant number of contacts
+* Needs to manage a significant number of student contacts
+* Might be instructing multiple modules/tutorials
-* prefer desktop apps over other types
+* Prefers desktop apps over other types
-* can type fast
+* Types fast
-* prefers typing to mouse interactions
+* Prefers typing to mouse interactions
-* is reasonably comfortable using CLI apps
+* Is reasonably comfortable using CLI apps

-**Value proposition**: manage contacts faster than a typical mouse/GUI driven app
+**Value proposition**: TAssist creates a more conducive learning environment for educators and students by helping TAs consolidate students’ contacts and track their progress.

 ### User stories